-Similar to asking “how much does a restaurant make”, there are no cut and dry answers, but we can walk through the sensibilities of sizing up the investment.
+Similar to asking “How much does a restaurant make”, there are no cut-and-dry answers, but we can walk through the sensibilities of sizing up the investment.

 Types of ROI

-Fresh Food Accessibility for the People
+- Fresh Food Accessibility for the People

-Business Model Diversification
+- Business Model Diversification

-Reiterating the complexity of answering “how much does a restaurant profit”, here are some baseline sensibilities:
+Reiterating the complexity of answering “How much does a restaurant profit”, here are some baseline sensibilities:

-COGS: food cost, packaging and labor should not exceed fifty percent of your retail price.
+- COGS: food cost, packaging, and labor should not exceed fifty percent of your retail price.
 Most often you would need to be a seasoned operator with pre-existing operations to hit these kinds of metrics.

-Location: getting a great footprint inside a building that is heavily trafficked by your target audience is paramount.
+- Location: getting a great footprint inside a building that is heavily trafficked by your target audience is paramount.
 Spend the time on the front end getting into an A+ location instead of spending time getting out of a bad location on the back end.

-Scale: Typically there are milestones for achieving economies of scale, the first happens for operators around their 10th microstore location.
+- Scale: Typically there are milestones for achieving economies of scale, the first happens for operators around their 10th microstore location.

-All considerations finely tuned, a microstore with the same products could be in Grand Central Station selling $7k per month or the countryside hospital selling $700 per month.
+All considerations are finely tuned, a microstore with the same products could be in Grand Central Station selling $7k per month or the countryside hospital selling $700 per month.

 If you have specific locations in mind that have expressed interest in giving you a space to open a microstore, I invite you to reach out to us to talk through your scenario.
 We can share our insights to help you size up the opportunity.
-A great place to start is emailing us and requesting an ROI calculator.
+A great place to start is by emailing us and requesting an ROI calculator.